spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/README_simulate_load.md

 ## Simulate much data for zabbix to calculate in value cache (trapper 10051) TODO

-docker server (just a remote host)
+docker server (just a remote host), vmdocker01
 Use zabbix_sender and make a bash script that has:

 * Add and array for hosts, start with 5 hosts